popochus/popochus/README.md

 **Project: Text-to-Image with Hugging Face Flux (Software Engineering course, this semester)**

-- Called the **Flux** text-to-image model through Python and `huggingface_hub`, and built an interactive front-end with **Gradio**
+- Got a **Flux** text-to-image demo (Python + `huggingface_hub`, with a **Gradio** front-end) running on my own machine, following tutorials and documentation step by step
-- Improved the output quality by prompt engineering (fully English, structured description)
+- Compared two versions of prompts and saw for myself how much the wording affects the result (a fully English, structured description works much better)
 - Produced a photorealistic portrait image and documented the whole process, including API call logs and screenshots

 ---